Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/nui-components/CollectionView.md

         }
     }
    ```
-2. add group into group collection:
+2. To add a group into group collection:

     ```csharp